 According to the Department of Health of New York State, the hepatitis B virus (HBV) is mainly transmitted through:

-Most cases of hepatitis B are acute, chronic hepatitis B can lead to cirrhosis, and eventually, a type of liver cancer called hepatocellular carcinoma.
+Most cases of hepatitis B are acute and resolve on their own, but some people go on to develop chronic hepatitis.
+According to University of Michigan Health, chronic hepatitis B can lead to cirrhosis, and eventually, a type of liver cancer called hepatocellular carcinoma.
 However, patients with chronic HBV can develop liver cancer even if they never have cirrhosis.
 Taking antiviral therapy to manage HBV can reduce the risk of these complications.

 There’s another STD which may lead to cancer of the liver: hepatitis D. The hepatitis delta virus (HDV) is not as well-known as other types of viral hepatitis.
 According to the National Organization for Rare Disorders, the hepatitis D virus is also known as a “satellite virus”, because it can’t cause infection unless the person is also infected with hepatitis B.